mcmccurdy/coupled-system-code/README.md

 fig6.tex: .text file from paper with data.
 "Energy and Nusselt profiles and their respective derivatives for the three flow configurations shown in figures 4 and 5.
 Fixed parameters: Da = 1.0 × 10−4, Prm = .7, εT =.7, α=1.0, ∆t=2.5×10−4."

+lincase.m: calculating marginal stability curves, as done in fig. 2 of the paper.